Redhewlett/ts-calendar/README.md

 const calendar = generateCalendar(2024, 1, locales.ENUS, formatOptions);
 ```

-Considering the formatOptions object the expected output should be
+Considering the formatOptions object the expected output should be:
 ```typescript
 {
   month: "february",